Build a Custom MCP Client

 &resource={url_encoded_resource}

-After sign-in, Demandbase redirects the browser to your hosted redirect URI:
+After authentication, Demandbase redirects the browser to your hosted redirect URI:

 {redirect_uri}?code={authorization_code}&state={state}